 (At this point, they send you a fake code.)

 So, when you get a call like this, don’t provide a PIN that has been sent to your phone.
 Do not send them anything.
-They will take your money, you will not have those channels added to your service and you will get a bill the next month for your service.
+They will take your money, and you may not have those channels added to your service.
+If you do have them added, you will be billed in full the next month for your service.

-When you call in to complain, the customer service representative will not see any of this as having occurred to your account and will inform you that you have been scammed.
+When you call in to complain, the customer service representative will not see any of this activity on your account and will inform you that you have been scammed.
 You are out $250.

 If you question the bad guy, this is how they might try to convince you.

 I understand your concerns, but your services will not change, and you don’t have to pay over the phone.
 You don’t have to share any financial information with me.
 You can save a lot of money over the next two years.

 As you know, DIRECTV recently merged with AT&T and now we are revising our rates and we have sponsor partners to help.